-Before he suffered his “lower body injury,” Northwestern QB Trevor Siemian was one of the best pure passers in the Big Ten.
-Then in midseason, his production slipped, and his ankle/foot etc slowed him down.
+Before he suffered his “lower body injury” in 2013, Northwestern QB Trevor Siemian was one of the best pure passers in the Big Ten.
+However, his production slipped in midseason as his ankle/foot etc slowed him down.
 His accuracy and efficiency declined.
-Siemian made a couple critical mistakes of staring down his primary receiver when near his own South end zone.
-And that was critical versus close home losses to Minnesota and Ohio State.
+In a couple games, Siemian made the critical mistake of staring down his primary receiver when near his own South end zone.
+Those plays were critical in home losses to Minnesota and Ohio State.

 Trevor got right versus Illinois, but then again who doesn’t?
-The Illini Corners were very young and showed zero progress as the season went on.
-Trevor Siemian put up 4 bills + on one of the worst secondaries in college football, and one statistically, the worst defense in Illini football history.
+The Illini corners were very young and showed zero progress as the season went on in 2013.
+Trevor Siemian put up 4 bills + on one of the worst secondaries in college football.

 Still, throwing for 400 yards was a great way for Trevor Siemian to end this season on a positive note, and to be optimistic for this year.